-Griffon currently conducts its operations through three reportable segments:
+Griffon currently conducts its continuing operations through two reportable segments:

-- Home & Building Products ("HBP") consists of two companies, The AMES Companies, Inc. ("AMES") and Clopay Building Products ("CBP"): - AMES is the leading U.S. manufacturer and a global provider of long-handled tools and landscaping products for homeowners and professionals. - CBP is a leading manufacturer and marketer of residential and commercial garage doors and sells to professional dealers and some of the largest home center retail chains in North America. - Telephonics Corporation ("Telephonics") is recognized globally as a leading provider of highly sophisticated intelligence, surveillance and communications solutions for defense, aerospace and commercial customers. - Clopay Plastic Products Company, Inc. ("PPC") is a global leader in the development and production of embossed, laminated and printed specialty plastic films for hygienic, health-care and industrial products and sells to some of the world's largest consumer products companies.
+- · Home & Building Products ("HBP") consists of three companies, The AMES Companies, Inc. ("AMES") and Clopay Building Products ("CBP"): - AMES is the leading U.S. manufacturer and a global provider of long-handled tools and landscaping products for homeowners and professionals. - CBP is a leading manufacturer and marketer of residential and commercial garage doors and sells to professional dealers and some of the largest home center retail chains in North America. - ClosetMaid LLC ("ClosetMaid"), founded in 1965, is a leading North American manufacturer and marketer of closet organization, home storage, and garage storage products, and sells to some of the largest home center retail chains, mass merchandisers, and direct-to-builder professional installers. - Telephonics Corporation ("Telephonics") is recognized globally as a leading provider of highly sophisticated intelligence, surveillance and communications solutions for defense, aerospace and commercial customers.